Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Results

-There are several limitations to the approach we took and the models that were developed.
+Despite our promising results, there are several limitations to the approach we took and the models that were developed.
 Firstly, an inherent limitation is the lack of data.
-It isn't the lack of predictors, but rather the lack of samples --- which in our case are the years of data we have --- that is the main issue.
+It is not the lack of features, but rather the lack of samples --- which in our case are the years of data we have --- that is the main issue.
 While there are statistical methods for dealing with this problem, it will always be a limiting factor in the ML model's ability to make accurate predictions.
-Without sufficient samples it is difficult for the model to learn the correct relationship between the predictors and the target variables, no matter what model is chosen.
-Another limitation of the model is the prediction accuracy for onset date.
-While the anomaly correlation scores suggest that the model captures spatial patterns effectively, the temporal correlation between predicted and observed onsets is low on average.
-This average masks regional variability, with some areas showing moderate skill and others strongly negative correlations that offset them.
-Thus, SST-based prediction does not appear to be a one-size-fits-all approach for forecasting onset at local scales.
-Additionally, we also are limited in the spatial resolution at which we can make predictions.
+Without sufficient samples it is difficult for the model to learn the correct relationship between the features and the target variables, no matter what model is chosen.
+Additionally, we are limited with regards to the spatial resolution at which we can make predictions.
 As mentioned, the resolution of our climate simulated data is $1\degree \times 1\degree$, meaning we had to regrid our CHIRPS data to match this and ultimately, our predictions come at the same scale.
-Within a region of that size, there still exists variability in onset date and thus the prediction might not line up exactly with different areas in that region.
-Ideally, some sort of uncertainty quantification around the prediction could capture the intra-region variability by providing an interval around the prediction, yet we were not able to carry out any informative uncertainty quantification due to the small sample size.
+Within a region of that size, there still exists variability in weather patterns and thus the prediction might not be accurate for the all parts of the region.
+One potential solution is, if it exists, to use data with a finer resolution.
+However, this will scale up the size of the model multipicatively, requiring more computational resources.
+Lastly, although we explored several methods for uncertainty quantification --- that is, assigning confidence levels to predictions --- we were unable to obtain any informative results, again likely due to the small sample size.